Best CI/CD tools for streamlined software delivery: 2024 edition

 Here are some of the features that stand out:

-Scalability and Distributed Builds: Jenkins supports distributed builds, allowing teams to distribute build and test workloads across multiple machines, including cloud environments.
+Scalability and distributed build: Jenkins supports distributed builds, allowing teams to distribute build and test workloads across multiple machines, including cloud environments.
 This scalability feature enables faster build times and better resource utilization, particularly for large and complex projects.

 GitHub